 - Generate the flat-file template for the existing parent-child relationship using either an existing flat-file or downloading the template using the Variation Wizard (go to Seller Central -> Inventory->Add a Product).

 - Under the Update_Delete field, set the parent SKU to DELETE.
-Set the variations to UPDATE.
+Set the variations to UPDATE if you have all relevant fields populated (i.e. description, bullet points) or PARTIAL UPDATE if you do not.
 See below.

 Merging Existing Listings into a New Parent-Child Relationship